japila-books/spark-structured-streaming-internals/docs/micro-batch-stream-processing.md

 ## Monitoring

-`MicroBatchExecution` [posts events](monitoring/ProgressReporter.md#postEvent) to announce when a streaming query is started and stopped as well as after every micro-batch. <<spark-sql-streaming-StreamingQueryListener.md#, StreamingQueryListener>> interface can be used to intercept the events and act accordingly.
+`MicroBatchExecution` [posts events](monitoring/ProgressReporter.md#postEvent) to announce when a streaming query is started and stopped as well as after every micro-batch.
+[StreamingQueryListener](monitoring/StreamingQueryListener.md) interface can be used to intercept the events and act accordingly.

 After <<triggerExecution, triggerExecution phase>> `MicroBatchExecution` is requested to [finish up a streaming batch (trigger) and generate a StreamingQueryProgress](monitoring/ProgressReporter.md#finishTrigger) (with execution statistics).